plrenaudin/last-boilerplate/README.md

 - Most of the config in one place (package.json)
 - Focus on code (reduced as much noise as possible)
   - Frontend code located in the `/src` folder
+  - API code located in the `/api` folder

 ## VSCode